-May is designated as National Bike Month that includes National Bike to Work Week May 16-20 and National Bike to Work Day on May 20.
+May is designated as National Bike Month that includes National Bike to Work Week May 15-19 and National Bike to Work Day on May 19.
 But don’t limit your rides to just one week, whether you’re a seasoned cycling commuter or a first time bike rider, unite with us to share the culture and the fun of biking through great regional cycling events throughout the month of May!

-Courteous Mass – May 6
+Courteous Mass – May 5

 Courteous Mass is a monthly street cycling ride in Dayton, Ohio!
 Come see the city from your bike; Come be seen on your bike.
 All are welcome: commuters, recreational cyclists, college students, hipsters, racers, riders, and families with children.
 Ride meets at the Fifth Third Field Plaza at 6:30 PM.
 Helmets and lights strongly encouraged.
 Find out more.

-Join MetroParks Volunteer Patrol on a bike ride, on the Stillwater River Bikeway (north).
+Join MetroParks Volunteer Patrol on a bike ride, on the Stillwater River Bikeway (South).
 Meet at Wegerzyn Gardens MetroPark.
 Ride to Radvansky Ln Bridge, near Fishburg Road (16 miles), 9 AM – 12 PM.
 Registration requested, walk-ins welcome.

-Join MetroParks MVPs for a bike ride, rain or shine, on the Wolf Creek Bikeway.
+Join MetroParks for a bike ride, rain or shine, on the Wolf Creek Bikeway.
 Meet in the parking lot behind Rob’s Restaurant, 705 Arlington Rd., in Brookville.
 Ride toward Verona (11 miles), 9 AM – noon.

-GO W/ THE FLOW – Bike Edition – May 16
+GO W/ THE FLOW – Bike Edition – May 15

 Get your mind, body and soul ready for a week of bike riding with a FREE GO W/THE FLOW Vinyasa yoga class with live music at RiverScape MetroPark.
 Dayton area yoga instructor Tori Reynolds and local musician (and yogi) BJSR lead a unique, rhythmic fusion of yoga and music that’s drawing rave reviews nationwide!
 Ride your bike and get a prize.
 No yoga experience?
 No problem!
 Power Vinyasa yoga is geared (pun intended) for all experience levels, and builds whole-body strength, flexibility and mental focus – the ultimate cross-training practice.
 Class is from 6 – 7 PM.
 Bring your mat.
 Sponsored by Five Rivers MetroParks.
 Registration requested, walk-ins welcome.